kumuluz/kumuluzee-samples/kumuluzee-health/README.md

 > Build a REST service which utilizes a built-in health framework to expose a health check and pack it as a KumuluzEE microservice

-The objective of this sample is to demonstrate how to use the built-in health framework to expose basic health check.
+The objective of this sample is to demonstrate how to use the built-in health framework to expose basic health checks.

 ## Requirements